xoudini/regex/Docs/TESTING.md

 - Xcode 10.2
 - Swift 5.0

 ### macOS

-Assuming the aforementioned requirements are met, the tests can be run in Xcode with the key combination ⌘ + U.
+Assuming the aforementioned requirements are met, the tests can be run in Xcode with the key combination **⌘ + U**.

 ### Linux

-Running the tests on a Linux machine is possible, but requires some effort.
-Firstly, [Swift 5.0 needs to be installed][swift].
-The release includes [Swift Package Manager][spm], which will be used for the `Package.swift` manifest file.
-The manifest file must be written to include a test target, with a dependency to all files in the [Source][src] directory excluding `main.swift`, as well as the test files in the [Tests][test] directory.
-After this the tests should be runnable using the commands `swift build` followed by `swift test` in the directory containing the `Package.swift` file.
+Install [Swift 5.0][swift].
+The release includes [Swift Package Manager][spm], which is required for the `Package.swift` manifest file.
+The tests should then be runnable using the command `swift test` in the directory containing the `Package.swift` file.

-Some additional tweaks may be required, including modifying each test class slightly.
-If time permits, the entire project will be made compatible with Ubuntu 18.04.
+### Docker

+Start the container using the command `make container` in the directory containing the Makefile.
+Once the container is up and running, the use the command `swift test` to run the tests.

 ## Test results